 Figure 3.4.2: Flow Chart of Hidden Layer Block

 Once the new_distance is calculated, the prev_distance will be compared to the new_distance.
 The prev_distance has a default value of decimal 15 because it needs to be set as the largest distance to be compared upon.
-When the new_distance is smaller than the prev_distance, prev_distance will be replaced by the new_distance and the winner_x and winner_y will be replaced by weight_x and weight_yas shown in the
+When the new_distance is smaller than the prev_distance, prev_distance will be replaced by the new_distance and the winner_x and winner_y will be replaced by weight_x and weight_yas shown in the following code fraction.